 One way to light a fire under them is to say you can have the project completed by X date if you begin on the project within 24 hours.

-Start Nailing Clients with these Web Design Proposal Tips!
+Start Nailing Clients with these Website Design Proposal Tips!

 You’re web designer, not a writer.
-But this doesn’t mean you can get away with sending proposals that miss the mark.
+But this doesn’t mean you can get away with sending website design proposals that miss the mark.

 If you can’t sell yourself and your services, you will fail at landing projects every time.
-This is why we recommend educating yourself on everything to do with writing winning web design proposals.
+This is why we recommend educating yourself on everything to do with writing winning website design proposals.

 The above tips are used by industry professionals and can help make the proposal design process more straightforward.